EJDARE/Milestone2_Group15/Milestone_2/Executive_Summary.md

 ### Steps
 1. Select the drop down box next to the text "Select Cabrs/Fats or Vitamins.
-2. Choose and option the shown.
+2. Choose one of the options the displayed in the list.

 ### Screenshots
 Include screenshots for each step demonstrating the use of this feature.